si-cim/prototorch_models/docs/source/library.rst

 ..
 Available Models

-Available Models
+Models
 ========================================

 Unsupervised Methods
 -----------------------------------------
-.. autoclass:: prototorch.models.knn.KNN
+.. autoclass:: prototorch.models.unsupervised.KNN
    :members:

-.. autoclass:: prototorch.models.neural_gas.NeuralGas
+.. autoclass:: prototorch.models.unsupervised.NeuralGas
    :members:

 Classical Learning Vector Quantization
 -----------------------------------------
-Original LVQ models.
-Implementations use GLVQ structure as shown in [Sato&Yamada].
+Original LVQ models by Kohonen.
+These heuristic algorithms do not use gradient descent.

 .. autoclass:: prototorch.models.glvq.LVQ1
    :members:
 .. autoclass:: prototorch.models.glvq.LVQ21
+   :members:

+It is also possible to use the GLVQ structure as shown in [Sato&Yamada].
+This allows the use of gradient descent methods.

+.. autoclass:: prototorch.models.glvq.GLVQ1
+   :members:
+.. autoclass:: prototorch.models.glvq.GLVQ21
    :members:

 Generalized Learning Vector Quantization